YayHay/nanoworld/README.md

 # nanoworld
-A clone of Ameba's Pico Virtual World
+A clone of Ameba's Pico Virtual World (server side)